getActivity/XXPermissions/README-en.md

 * But there is another situation.
 If multiple permissions are requested, these permissions are not all granted or all denied, but some of the authorizations are partially denied.
 How will the framework handle the callback?

-* The framework will call first `onDenied` method, then call `onGranted` method. of which we can pass `onGranted` in the method `all` parameters to determine whether all permissions are granted.
+* The framework will call first `onDenied` method, then call `onGranted` method. of which we can pass `onGranted` in the method `allGranted` parameters to determine whether all permissions are granted.

 * If you want to know whether a permission in the callback is granted or denied, you can call `List` in class `contains(Permission.XXX)` method to determine whether this permission is included in this collection.